Chinese mainland reports 2 new imported COVID-19 cases

-One new case was reported in Shanghai and one in Guangdong Province, the commission said, adding that three new imported suspected case were reported in Inner Mongolia Autonomous Region.
+Of the new cases, one was reported in Shanghai and the other in Fujian Province, the commission said.

-Of the total imported cases, 1,673 had been discharged from hospitals after recovery, and 40 remained hospitalized with one in severe condition, the commission said.
+Of all the imported cases on the mainland, 1,688 had been discharged from hospitals after recovery, and 46 remained hospitalized, the commission said.

 No deaths had been reported from the imported cases.